-On a cold winters night during a snowstorm, a man walks into a bar.
-The bar is deserted but for the bartender.
-After a drink and some conversation, he offers to tell the bartender story that starts like this:
+On a cold winter night during a snowstorm, a man walks into a bar.
+The bar is deserted, but for the bartender.
+After a drink and some conversation, he offers to tell the bartender a story that starts like this:

 On a cold winters night during a snowstorm, a man walks into a bar.
 The bar is deserted but for the bartender.

 You might be sensing the start of a pattern, and you are not wrong.
-The Oak Room weaves together several stories, each told between a man and a bartender and each appearing separate, right up until they are not, of course.
+The Oak Room weaves together several stories, each told between a man and a bartender and appearing separate until they are not, of course.

 The Oak Room is based on a 2013 play of the same name, adapted for the screen by original playwright Peter Genoway, and as with the play, the script here is heavy on dialogue and exposition.
 This is appropriate for a story about storytelling, and it gives the actors in each scene plenty of opportunities to shine.